Miguel-Cabral/Miguel-Cabral/README.md

 ### Hi there I'am Miguel👋

-- 🔭 I’m currently working on employability module
+- 🔭 I’m currently working on personnal project
-- 🌱 I’m currently learning how to get into job market
+- 🌱 I’m currently learning and practice React
-- 👯 I’m looking to collaborate with Codeyourfuture employability team/graduates
+- 👯 I’m looking to collaborate with new projects